aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Creating a token

 Tokens can be created after collection creation.
 To do so, the token must specify the same `collection` as specified as the name of a previously created collection `name`.
-The Move script function is:
+The Move entry function is:

 ```rust
 public entry fun create_token_script(